While I believe either 12-step or Rational Recovery can be useful in supporting clients in recovery,

 12-step programs are the choice for the vast majority of people seeking treatment.

-One alternative is the SMART recovery program, which makes use of cognitive behavioral therapy.
+The most popular alternative to AA is the SMART recovery program, which makes use of cognitive behavioral therapy.

 The SMART program uses cognitive-behavioral techniques.
 SMART groups meet frequently at various locations, just like the 12-step models.
 However, how the meetings are conducted is very different from 12-step meetings.
 For instance, there are no testimonials, or tokens.